aviupadhyayula/almanac/README.md

 ----------
 To access the Penn Directory, this script will ask you to log-in to your Penn account.
 Your credentials are not stored at any point; think of it like just logging into your Penn account on a new browser.

+Similarly, to upload the created contacts to Google Contacts, this script will ask you to log-in to your Penn Gmail account.
+Your credentials are never stored or documented; this repository is open-source for a reason.

 To ensure the privacy of users of Penn's network, this script is only usable by those with valid Penn accounts.

 Setup